rundtjan/Serverless-data-parser-tool-for-project-proposals/documentation/Parsa-instructions.md

 These can be changed according to your choice and needs.

 #### Message shortcut
-With Parsa you can also parse and send just threads to the Parsa UI.
+With Parsa you can also parse and send just threads or single messages to the Parsa UI.
 This is implemented with Slack Message shortcuts.
-You need to have a message shortcut in your workspace in order to use this feature.
-You can create a message shortcut in Slack app control panel from "Features" &rarr; "Interactivity & Shortcuts" view by clicking the "Create New Shortcut".
+You need to have a message shortcuts in your workspace in order to use this feature.
+You can create message shortcuts in Slack app control panel from "Features" &rarr; "Interactivity & Shortcuts" view by clicking the "Create New Shortcut".
 You can read more about Slack's Message Shortcuts from [here](https://api.slack.com/interactivity/shortcuts/using).
-Our Message shortcut had the following configuration:
+Our Message shortcuts had the following configuration:

 | Name          | Location | Callback ID     |
 |---------------|----------|-----------------|